 Questions (clarifications) Answers Comments What happens if one partner performs a jump of more than one revolution such as: throw jump, exit from a Lift taking off from the lifting partner, entry to a Lift taking off towards the lifting partner, exit from a Dance Spin?
-The Technical Panel will consider this as an Illegal Movement.
-If both partners perform a jump of one revolution skated at the same time in the Sequential/Synchronized Twizzles the deduction for Illegal Element/Movement will apply once; However both (Lady and Man) twizzles will receive Level 1 if the requirements for at least Level 1 are fulfilled.
-Otherwise the element will be called Basic Level if the requirements of Basic Level are fulfilled or No Level.
+The Technical Panel will consider: the throw jump with more than one (1) revolution as an Illegal Movement; exit from a Lift/Spin taking off from the lifting partner with more than one (1) revolution as an Illegal Movement; entry to a Lift taking off towards the lifting partner with more than one (1) revolution as an Illegal Movement.
+For the season 2021/22 if the entry from jump(s) or exit with jump(s) of more than (1) one revolution is performed this will be considered as an Illegal movement and will be treated accordingly.
 What happens if a Choreographic Dance Lift includes an Illegal Lift Movement/Pose.
 The Technical Panel will call the element, provided it fulfills the definition of a Dance Lift, as "Choreo Lift" No Value - Illegal Element" and will apply the appropriate deduction for Illegal Element/Movement.
 In a Combination Lift, what happens if there is an Illegal Lift Movement/Pose?
-If only one of the Short Lifts forming the Combination Lift includes an Illegal Movement/Pose, the deduction for Illegal Element/Movement will apply once and the part of the Combination Lift including the Illegal Movement/Pose will receive Level 1 if the requirements for Level 1 if the requirements for at least Level 1 are fulfilled.
-Otherwise the element will be called Basic Level if the requirements of Basic Level are fulfilled or No Level. (example of call: "CuLi1 Illegal Element+ RoLi4 Combo").
-The two parts of the Combination Lift are considered by the Technical Panel as two separate units include an Illegal Movement/Pose (same or different), the deduction for Illegal Element/Movement will apply twice and both parts of the Combination Lift will receive Level 1 if the requirements for at least Level 1 are fulfilled.
-Otherwise the element will be called Basic Level if the requirements of Basic Level are fulfilled or No Level. (example of call: "CuLi1 Illegal Element+RoLi1 Illegal Element Combo").
+If only one of the Short Lifts forming the Combination Lift includes an Illegal Movement/Pose, the deduction for Illegal Element/Movement will apply once and the part of the Combination Lift including the Illegal Movement/Pose will receive Basic Level if the requirements for Basic Level are fulfilled.
+Otherwise the element will be called No Level. (example of call: "CuLiB Illegal Element+ RoLi4 Combo").
+If both Short Lifts forming the Combination Lift include an Illegal Movement/Pose (same or different), the deduction for Illegal Element/Movement will apply twice and both parts of the Combination Lift will receive Basic Level if the requirements for at least Basic Level are fulfilled.
+Otherwise the element will be called No Level. (example of call: "CuLiB Illegal Element+RoLiB Illegal Element Combo").
+The two parts of the Combination Lift are considered by the Technical Panel as two separate units